-Powdery mildew is a broad term used to describe a number of fungal species that create powdery white dust on the leaf plant surfaces resembling talc.
+Powdery mildew is a broad term for several fungal species.
+These fungi create powdery white dust on the leaf plant surfaces resembling talc.

-Some species of powdery mildew are relatively harmless or affect a specific type of plant.
+Some powdery mildew species are harmless.
+Others affect a specific type of plant.
 Others can devastate a wide selection of susceptible plants and crops.

-Even worse, mildew often appears as a result of scale, mealybug, or aphid honeydew.
+Even worse, mildew often appears due to scale, mealybug, or aphid honeydew.

-Before you panic and get rid of your ornamental plants or prized petunia, you might want to catch up with an old friend, neem oil – a natural insecticide for plants.
+Before you panic and get rid of your ornamental plants or prized petunia, catch up with an old friend, neem oil – a natural insecticide for plants.

-This all-natural jack-of-all-trades is more than just an insecticide and could save a lot of time, money, and tears when powdery mildews rears its ugly head.
+This all-natural jack-of-all-trades is more than just an insecticide.
+Neem can save you time, money, and tears when powdery mildew rears its ugly head.

 Powdery mildew fungus needs favorable conditions to spread.
 High humidity and stagnant air all contribute to powdery mildew spores spreading.